-The lighting design will ensure that there will be no lighting of any hedge, buffer or habitat corridor unless it is an absolute requirement (due to safety concerns and / or design standards).
-The designs will be finalised by the lighting teams at the Vale of Glamorgan Council and Edenstone Homes.
+The lighting design will ensure that there will be no lighting of any hedge, buffer of habitat corridor unless it is an absolute requirement (due to safety concerns and / or design standards).
+This is to be finalised by the lighting team at the Vale of Glamorgan Council.